1 April 2026

 Momentum disappears

-When the order has no logic, the room has nothing to follow.
+The room has nothing consistent to follow.

 You lose control of the peak